God's Whole Receipts on Israel — Modern Paraphrase | nocap.bible

 "Everywhere they saw a high hill or a leafy tree, they set up sacrifices.
 They brought their offerings to every elevated spot they could find — sending up their aromas and pouring out their drink offerings to gods who aren't gods."

 God's commentary here is almost sarcastic.
 He asked them: "What even IS this high place you keep going to?"
 And the name stuck — Bamah, meaning "high place."
 Every hill became a shrine.
-Every tree became a worship site.
+Every tree became a site.
 They turned the beautiful land God gave them into a landscape of betrayal.

 The Present Generation: Caught in 4K 📸